 As you can see, we come a long way.
 Advanced portable tapping tools can already be used in many situations and are expected to provide successful results.
 They can be perfect when assessing temporary, intermittent problems, like unexpected protocol interactions (traditional monitoring tools are unable to assess these).

 These portable devices are very useful against cyberattacks, like phishing or other types of security threats.
 With the help of these tools, network admins can reconstruct web sessions, e-mails and 'chat line' conversations in a chronological order to investigate security incidents and make an accurate forensic analysis.

-Finally, maybe the most exciting fact about portable network tapping is this is just the beginning.
-A whole new world of possibilities in the field network monitoring world awaits for us!
+Finally, maybe the most exciting fact about portable network tapping is that we are just getting started.
+A whole new world of possibilities in the field network monitoring awaits for us!